General Instructions

 ## Question 2

-Commit the changes to your local repository via git.
+Commit the changes to your local repository via git

 2(b)

-In the images directory delete any sample image files I may have given you.
+directory delete any sample image files I may have given you.
 You will want to clear out screen shots from previous assignments as you start a new assignment.

 Commit the changes to your local repository.
-Take a screen shot of the command line after you’ve done the above and issued the command git log.
-Come back later after Problem 3 and include the screen shot from above as your solution via Markdown.
+Take a screen shot of the command line after you’ve done the above and issued the command git log

 I got something like this last semester: